New Economics Papers

 Date: 2008

-URL: http://d.repec.org/n?u=RePEc:mlb:wpaper:1036&r=evo
+URL: https://d.repec.org/n?u=RePEc:mlb:wpaper:1036

-This nep-evo issue is ©2008 by Matthew Baker.
+This issue is ©2008 by Matthew Baker.
 It is provided as is without any express or implied warranty.
 It may be freely redistributed in whole or in part for any purpose.
 If distributed in part, please include this notice.

-General information on the NEP project can be found at http://nep.repec.org.
+General information on the NEP project can be found at https://nep.repec.org.
 For comments please write to the director of NEP, Marco Novarese at <director@nep.repec.org>.
 Put “NEP” in the subject, otherwise your mail may be rejected.

-NEP’s infrastructure is sponsored by the School of Economics and Finance of Massey University in New Zealand.
+NEP’s infrastructure is sponsored by the Griffith Business School of Griffith University in Australia.